ParampreetR/givme/README.md

 $ givme --store mypassword
 Enter your Master Key: hello123
 Enter your 'mypassword': thisismypassword
-Any note for yourself: Please don't lost this password Saved Successfully
+Any note for yourself: Please don\'t lost this password Saved Successfully
 ```